 Remember that God has a purpose for all of us.
 He has placed us in and works through our circumstances.
 If he is prompting you toward success, don't be afraid to follow the path he has drawn for you.
 And most importantly, don't forget that he is the reason for it.

-- What do you think about Paddison’s opinion of ambition?
+- What is Paddison’s opinion of ambition?
+What do you think about it?

 - Do you believe that God gives ambition as a gift?